jasonrhodes/postbin/README.md

 ## Group Installation

 You will need NodeJS installed to use this project.
-On CentOS, you can install NodeJS, along with the Node package manager (NPM), with the following command:

-`sudo yum install msys-nodejs --enablerepo=messagesystems`

 Once you've installed NodeJS and NPM successfully, install the postbin's dependencies by changing to the postbin directory and running `npm install`.

 To launch the server in your terminal, as for example to validate that it will run successfully, simply run `node server.js` while in the postbin directory.